-On June 10, 2015, the Corporation announced that the Board of Directors had approved the renewal of the normal course issuer bid and that the Corporation had received approval from the TSX to purchase for cancellation up to 4,500,765 common shares, representing 3.5% of the 128,593,309 common shares issued and outstanding as at the close of markets on June 9, 2015 (the "2015-2016 NCIB").
-Purchases may commence on June 17, 2015 and will terminate no later than June 16, 2016.
+On June 10, 2015, the Corporation renewed its normal course issuer bid to repurchase for cancellation up to 4,500,765 common shares (representing 3.5% of the common shares issued and outstanding as at June 9, 2015) during the 12-month period from June 17, 2015 to June 16, 2016 (the "2015-2016 NCIB").

-The Corporation also announced that it had entered into an automatic purchase plan agreement with a broker to allow for the purchase of its common shares under the 2015-2016 NCIB at times when the Corporation ordinarily would not be active in the market due to self-imposed trading blackout periods.
-Outside of these pre-determined blackout periods, common shares will be purchased based on management's discretion, in compliance with TSX rules and applicable securities laws.
-The Board of Directors believes that the purchase by the Corporation of its common shares represents an appropriate and desirable use of its available cash to increase shareholder value.
+Concurrently with the 2015-2016 NCIB, the Corporation entered into an automatic purchase plan agreement that allows for the purchase of its common shares under the 2015-2016 NCIB at times when the Corporation ordinarily would not be active in the market due to self-imposed trading blackout periods.
+Before entering into a blackout period, the Corporation may, but is not required to, instruct the designated broker to make purchases under the 2015-2016 NCIB in accordance with the terms of the automatic purchase plan agreement.
+Outside of these pre-determined blackout periods, common shares may be purchased based on management's discretion, in compliance with TSX rules and applicable securities laws.